 - During the summer tourist season, the Denali Park Road is only open to private vehicles for the first 15 miles.
 The remaining 75 miles are unpaved, mostly one lane, and accessible only by shuttle buses (there is an exception for those camping at Teklanika, at mile 30).

 - Despite their sometimes sluggish appearance, brown bears are quite fast, reaching speeds of 35 miles per hour.
 You cannot outrun a bear – don’t try.

 - Mount McKinley is also known (more appropriately) by the name “Denali”, which means “the high one” in the native Athabaskan language.
 While the park took the Denali name in 1980, the mountain was not renamed officially.
 Most Alaskans call it Denali.

 Denali National Park is located in south-central Alaska, between the state’s two major cities Anchorage and Fairbanks.
 While not close to either one, Fairbanks is closer.
 There is an area of lodging and other services right outside of the park entrance, and more about 10 miles north in the town of Healy.
 Further directions and maps can be found at Getting to Denali.

 More About Denali

 We have pages on all sorts of things about Denali National Park.
-Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+We have sections on Weather, Getting to the Park, Lodging, Camping, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.